What Does numpy.random.seed() Do?

 Q3.
 What does random seed () do?

 A. NumPy’s random.seed() function initializes the random number generator with the specified seed value.
-It ensures that subsequent calls to random number generation functions produce the same sequence of random numbers when the same seed value is used.
+It ensures that subsequent calls to random number generation functions produce the same sequence of random numbers when we use the same seed value.

 Q4.
 Why random seed 42?

 A. Using a random seed of 42 is a common practice in programming examples or tutorials to demonstrate a specific random sequence.
-The number 42 has no inherent significance but is often chosen for its simplicity and as a reference to Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy,” where it works as the “Answer to the Ultimate Question of Life, the Universe, and Everything.
+The number 42 holds no inherent significance but often gets chosen for its simplicity and as a reference to Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy,” where it serves as the “Answer to the Ultimate Question of Life, the Universe, and Everything.”

 The media shown in this article is not owned by Analytics Vidhya and are used at the Author’s discretion.